NevoGadassi/NevoGadassi/README.md

 <p align="center">Welcome to my GitHub profile!
 I'm Nevo Gadassi, a third-year student pursuing a degree in Computer Science & Math at Ariel University.
 As a dedicated and passionate software engineer, I love turning ideas into reality through coding and problem-solving.</p>

-<p align="center">👨‍💻 Explore my diverse range of projects on [GitHub] (https://github.com/NevoGadassi) to see my coding journey and the solutions I've crafted.</p>
+<p align="center">👨‍💻 Explore my diverse range of projects on (https://github.com/NevoGadassi) to see my coding journey and the solutions I've crafted.</p>

 <p align="center">🌱 Currently, I'm immersed in learning and expanding my skills at Ariel University.
 I believe in the continuous pursuit of knowledge to stay at the forefront of technology trends.</p>